adR6x/mini_amazon/README.md

 database).
 This file is NOT tracked by `git` and it was automatically generated when you first ran `./install.sh`.
 Don't check it into `git` because your credentials would be exposed to everybody on GitLab if you are not careful.
+Change